LLNL/RAJA/docs/sphinx/tutorial.rst

 .. literalinclude:: ../../examples/example-jacobi.cpp
                     :lines: 307-319

 where we have predefined the ``jacobiompNestedPolicy`` as

 .. literalinclude:: ../../examples/example-jacobi.cpp
                     :lines: 298-300

 Computing :math:`\mathcal{E}` in parallel (aka reduction) requires multiple threads writting to the same location in memory, a procedure that is inherently not threadsafe.
 RAJA enables a thread-safe reduction by introducing ``RAJA::Reduce Sum`` variables.
-The following code illustrates carrying out the reduction procedure and updating the jacobi vectors
+The following code illustrates carrying out the reduction procedure and updating the arrays used to hold the approximations

 .. literalinclude:: ../../examples/example-jacobi.cpp
                     :lines: 323-330

 A full working version ``example-jacobi.cpp`` may be found in the example folder.

 -------------
 Wave Equation
 -------------

-In this example we create a wave propagator which solves the following equation
+As an example of an evolution equation we consider the acoustic wave equation

 .. math::
    p_{tt} = c^{2} \left( p_{xx} + p_{yy} \right), \\
-   (x,y) \in [0,1] \times [0,1].
+   (x,y) \in [-1,1] \times [-1,1].

-As in the previous example we discretize the equation on a lattice with equidistant spacing between the nodes.
+As before we discretize the domain :math:`[-1,1] x [-1, 1]` by considering a lattice with equidistant nodes of distance :math:`h`.
-The discretization of the equation takes the form
+We take the discretization to be

 .. math::
    p^{n+1}_{i,j} = 2 p^{n}_{i,j} - p^{n-1}_{i,j} + \Delta t^2 \left( D_{xx}p^{n} + D_{yy}p^{n} \right)